-One of the many perks that comes with spiritual awakening is your increased creativity.
+Life often presents subtle moments that reveal unseen aspects of yourself – these awaken a natural impulse to create.
 It usually starts with one tiny thing, then like a gate opening up, something stirs inside, and more and more passions also catch your attention.

-You are moved and touched and inspired.
-You feel your calling.
+You are stirred, moved, inspired.
+You feel a gentle pull toward your calling.
 You cannot help but want to give more of you to your creative vision.
 Deep in the bones, you know that it heals you and helps others.
-The urge and yearning is real.
+That urge, that yearning – it is very real.

 Our vision is beautiful – but the reality doesn’t seem to match it, at least not yet.